-As the Internet expands to include more users, it becomes essential to tap into different types of media to garner the attention of people from varying walks of life.
+As the Internet expands to include more users, it becomes essential to tap i=7nto different types of media to garner the attention of people from varying walks of life.
 While some people are avid readers who wouldn’t mind reading a 5000-word article, others may be visual learners who’d prefer to watch a video, listen to a podcast, or look through images and infographics to learn.

 These varying requirements have made it necessary to transfer or share large files.
 Remember, your video and animation files can take up a ton of space when compared to a text or audio file.
 In turn, you need the right tools to send, transfer, or share large files.

-6 Best Ways to Transfer, Send or Share Large Files
+The Best Ways to Transfer, Send or Share Large Files

 Here are 6 different ways to transfer, send, or share large files.
 Pick the one that works best for you.